-Republican Gov. Kim Reynolds said publicly that she hoped to sign a trans student sports ban in 2021.
-The state supreme court ruled in March 2019 that Medicaid must cover gender affirmation surgery.
+lowa's penal code covers hate crimes committed on the basis of sexual orientation but not gender identity.
+A bill proposing to add gender identity to lowa's hate crime law protection was initially approved in March 2016 by the Senate but subsequently died without a vote in the House. lowa does not prohibit private insurance providers or Medicaid from excluding transgender care from coverage. lowa has passed 2 anti LGBTQ+ bills this year - both targeting trans youth's access to gender-affirming healthcare and for trans youth to access school facilities (Bathrooms and locker rooms) in accordance with their gender identity.
+Government Statements and Actions The state supreme court ruled in March 2019 that Medicaid must cover gender affirmation surgery.
 State lawmakers in the Republican-controlled house and senate responded by passing a bill banning use of public funds for gender surgeries.
 A subsequent challenge to the ban was thrown out on grounds that it wasn't ready for judicial review.
 Governor Kim Reynolds characterizes same-sex marriage as "settled" after the Obergefell v.
 Hodges ruling and declined to support her party's platform opposing same-sex marriage at the lowa state convention in 2018.
 When pressed to explain her stance, Reynolds said that people have traditional views on what they believe marriage consists of, and they have every right to have those views, but that the issue has been decided by the courts.
 Senator Joni Ernst has a 0% rating from HRC, reflecting her voting record on LGBTQ+ issues.
 In 2018, Ernst (who is the first female combat veteran to be elected to the US Senate) publicly broke with former President Trump on his now-retracted transgender military ban, saying "I have asked transgenders myself, if you are willing to lay down your life beside me, I would welcome you into our military."
+However, Ernst has publicly called for the NCAA to prevent transfender athletes from participating in women's sports.
+The ACLU is currently tracking 19 anti-LGBTQ bills in Iowa.
+SF 418, which was signed into law in February 2025, removed gender identity protections from the state's civil rights code.

-Socio-cultural Environment of LGBTQ+People in Iowa Status of LGBTQ+ Organizing and Community A poll in 2018 showed that over half of LGBTQ+ Iowans weren't out to their healthcare providers.
-Cultural Views of the LGBTQ+ Community Steve King, who has a history of homophobic and white nationalist statements and who has been roundly criticized on a national scale for his views, was nonetheless re-elected by his district in 2018.
-However, he lost the GOP primary in 2020.
+Socio-cultural Environment of LGBTQ+People in Iowa Status of LGBTQ+ Organizing and Community A poll in 2018 showed that over half of LGBTQ+ lowans weren't out to their healthcare providers.
+Cultural Views of the LGBTQ+ Community Both lowa Senators have a 0 score from the HRC based on their voting history.